Democrats win unified — if narrow — control of Washington on a violent day

 For Biden and his fellow Democrats, the results were a stunning and unexpected boon — the party’s House majority shrank precipitously as a result of November’s voting, and the president-elect has faced an onslaught of attempts to overturn the results by Trump and his supporters.
 Had Republicans maintained control, his priorities could have been quashed by the Senate.

-“Georgia voters delivered a resounding message yesterday: they want action on the crises we face and they want it right now,” Biden said in a tweet, congratulating Ossoff and Warnock on their victories.
+“Georgia voters delivered a resounding message yesterday: they want action on the crises we face and they want it right now,” Biden said in a tweet congratulating Ossoff and Warnock on their victories.

 But the party’s celebration was cut short by the surreal spectacle of a violent assault on the legislative seats of power.
 Paired with the latest Republican failure at the ballot box, it highlighted Trump’s chaotic approach to governing that Republican strategists blamed for their losses in the Georgia senate contests.